Chris56974/Pethreon/README.md

 ### Viewport Sized Typography

-It's common to use 62.5% for the root font size and then rem units for all the other font-sizes.
-This lets the user change their default font-size to something else, while still maintaining the same proportions between all your content.
-However, I didn't want to do this because an increase in font-size meant something in my layout had to give.
-This usually ends up in more scrolling (vertically or horizontally), but I didn't want to add ANY scrolling because my decorative circles are positioned relative to the screen and I didn't want them to move along with the scrollbar (looks kinda janky?).
-For this reason, I was even considering dropping rem completely and going for pixels but I ended up using viewport sized typography because I think it can reduce the number of media queries.
+It's common to use 62.5% for the root font size and rem for all the other font-sizes.
+This lets the user change their default font-size to something else, while your content still maintains the same proportions.
+However, I didn't do this because increasing the default font-size would force scrollbars in my application and I didn't want that.
+My decorative circles are positioned relative to the screen and I think it would look janky if they moved along with the scrollbar.
+I was even considering dropping rem completely for pixels but I ended up using viewport units instead (because I thought I would end up with less media queries which might not be true). sized typography because I think it can reduce the number of media queries.
 I learned that this actually breaks the user's ability to zoom (a staple in modern UX) but calc() can fix this.

 ## Attribution